CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Interpretation

 Thus, the high-DM signal in Figure~\ref{fig:alpha_d} is plausibly explained by a small subpopulation of FRBs at redshift $0.3 \lesssim z \lesssim 0.5$ near the centers of large halos.
 Such a subpopulation could have $\Dh \gtrsim 400$ \pcc, and strongly correlate with galaxies, since bright galaxies are often in high-mass halos.

-This mechanism is a proof-of-concept to show that $\Dhh \gtrsim 400$ \pcc is plausible in some halo gas models.
+This mechanism is a proof of concept to show that $\Dhh \gtrsim 400$ \pcc\ is plausible in some halo gas models.
 Other mechanisms may also be possible, such as augmentation by intervening foreground galaxies \citep{James:2021ab}.
-We emphasize that the statistical evidence for a population of FRBs with $\Dh \gtrsim 400$ \pcc, presented in previous subsection, does not depend on the assumption of a particular model or mechanism.
+We emphasize that the statistical evidence for a population of FRBs with $\Dh \gtrsim 400$ \pcc, presented in the previous subsection, does not depend on the assumption of a particular model or mechanism.